myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🤯 @shinyakato.dev 2023-06-26T13:06:48.392Z
+>
+> No it’s JavaScript spec.
+Rather, all IEEE754-compliant systems cannot guarantee the accuracy and are unsafe for values greater than 2^53 - 1

+---

 > Shinya Kato 🤯 @shinyakato.dev 2023-06-26T11:00:32.463Z
 >
 > The problem with this package is quite maniacal: Dart's maximum value is 2^63 - 1, while JavaScript's maximum value is 2^53 - 1.
 Happy Flutter for Web day